frnmst/mcmc-comparisons/README.md

       $ cd src/slurm && sbatch run_slurm.sh

+- You may also run the test interactively:

+      $  cd src/slurm && ./run_slurm.sh

 ## CSV file format

 The results of each test will be logged to a corresponding CSV file with the